Irreducible components of affine Deligne-Lusztig varieties: Introduction

-Let us briefly discuss the proof of the main results.
+Now we briefly discuss the strategy.
 First we reduced the problem to the case where $b$ is basic and $G$ is simple and adjoint.
 If $G$ has no non-zero minuscule coweights, then $b$ is unramified and the problem has been solved by Xiao-Zhu \cite{XZ}.
 Thus, it remains to consider the case where $G$ has some non-zero minuscule cocharacter.
 In particular, any irreducible $\hat G$-module appears in some tensor product of irreducible $\hat G$-modules with minuscule highest weights (see Lemma \ref{appear}).
-Combined with the geometric Satake, this observation enables us to decompose the problem into two ingredients: (1) Theorem \ref{main} in the case where $b$ is superbasic; and (2) the equality in the case where $\mu$ is minuscule and $b$ is basic.
-The first ingredients is solved by using the method of semi-modules.
-To solve the second one, we consider the decomposition mentioned above In Proposition \ref{dim}, we show that $\JJ_b$ acts on $\Irr X_\mu^\l(b)$ transitively and where $\ca_{\mu, b}^\tp$ is the set of coweights $\l$ such that $\dim X_\mu^\l(b) =\dim X_\mu(b)$.
-In particular, the action of $\JJ_b$ on $\Irr X_\mu(b)$ induces an equivalence relation on $\ca_{\mu, b}^\tp$, and the $\JJ_b$-orbits of $\Irr X_\mu(b)$ are naturally parameterized by the corresponding equivalence classes of $\ca_{\mu, b}^\tp$.
-Therefore, it remains to show the number of these equivalence classes is equal to $\dim V_\mu(\ul_G(b))$.
-To this end, we give an explicit description of $\ca_{\mu, b}^\tp$ (see Proposition \ref{polar}) and reduce the question to the superbasic case, which has been solved by Hamacher-Viehmann \cite[Theorem 1.5]{HV}.
+Combined with the geometric Satake, this observation enables us to decompose the problem into three ingredients: (1) the construction of $\g$ in the case where $b$ is superbasic; (2) the equality in the case where $\mu$ is minuscule and $b$ is basic; and (3) the construction of irreducible components and the computation of their stabilizers in the situation of (2).